Bakinpelu/Trice/README.md

-Title: Dungeon Adventure Game
+Title: Trice Dungeon Adventure Game
 Author: Beatrice Akinpelu
 Date: November 20, 2024

 Purpose of the Code
 This code is a text-based adventure game designed to offer players an immersive experience in a fictional fantasy world.
 Players navigate through different chapters, make strategic choices, and interact with challenges such as combat, exploration, and skill progression.
-The game combines elements of role-playing (RPG), resource management, and decision-making to create an engaging journey.
+The game combines role-playing (RPG), resource management, and decision-making elements to create an engaging journey.

-The game was created to demonstrate creativity in game development, practice programming skills (especially Python object-oriented principles), and entertain users with a fun and dynamic experience.
+The game was created to demonstrate creativity in game development, practice programming skills and entertain users with a fun and dynamic experience.

 How the Code Works
 1. Player Setup and Initialization